DL4Compression/Semantic_Segmentation_of_Driving_Videos_on_Learning_based_Image_Compression/README.md

 ​

 ## Pre-trained Models

-​

-Pretrained models for inference are available in the code section.
+Pretrained models for inference are available here.

+## Sample Images for training
+The sample_images [sample_images](docs/CONTRIBUTING.md) folder under src contains images for you to test  out.
 ​
 ## Sample Output
 A comparison with the ground truth, baselines, and model outputs is shown below.